 The daycare centre is sure about what it expects from the parents of their little patrons.
 Keep away the phone and look at the child, says their sign!

 Working parents are usually hard pressed for time.
 Most often they carry work home in the form of frequent work-related phone calls.
-However, if you are going to pick up your child from this daycare and you get a phone call, you may as well cancel it for the staff here don’t appreciate it much.
+However, if you are going to pick up your child from this daycare centre and you get a phone call, you may as well cancel it because the staff here doesn’t appreciate it much.
 They feel it’s not okay to be stuck to the phone as your eager beaver waits for that hug from you.

 According to this report, the notice put up by the daycare centre has sparked a controversy amongst many, for its strong words.
 Some parents felt there was a reprimanding and condescending tone to the note.
 While many do indeed greet (or forget to greet?) their children as they attend to a phone call, it may be a bit too callous to assume that they are deliberately ignoring their child.